 'Questions Which Raise More Questions in the Minds of Children'

-Yet philosophy really should not be intimidating to anyone.
-In fact, it should be fascinating to everyone of all kinds and all ages because it deals with the most fundamental questions about the world, life and humanity, and it can deal with them using really simplistic questions.
-It is only the answers which are difficult!
+And yet philosophy really should not be intimidating to anyone.
+In fact, it should be fascinating to everyone of all kinds because it deals with the most fundamental questions about the world, life and humanity, and it can deal with them using really simplistic questions.
+It's only the answers which are difficult!

 Alun Rhys Griffiths

-The best way to show how this can work in practice is to take a few such problems or questions, and explore how they may be tackled by a group of children - or adults - and how the answers they give may then be turned upside down and inside out and stretched in every conceivable direction to create new questions and new answers which reveal the very thought processes going on in the heads of the group members.
+The best way to show how this can work in practice is to take a few such problems or questions, and explore how they may be tackled by a group of children - or adults - and how the answers they give may then be turned upside down and inside out and stretched in every conceivable direction to create new questions and new answers.
+This will reveal the very thought processes going on in the heads of the group members.

 In this article I select three examples of these types of questions, and I let my own mind wander freely round them to show the way in which a group discussion might develop in a class full of children.
 Hopefully this will help to conclusively demonstrate the value of philosophy for children.
 The examples are not my own - they come from 'The Little Book of Thunks', a small book of philosophy questions written by Ian Gilbert, and they are just a few out of the hundreds of such questions - or 'thunks' - which the book contains.

 The Book Which Inspired Me to Write this Page